lisongxu/CSCE156-Lab-Java-Intro/readme.md

 8. Switch back to your ***Java or Java EE perspective***, and you can see your cloned project.
-To open the Java or Java EE Git perspective, click on the "Open Perspective" tab in the upper right, and then select "Java" or "Java EE":
+To open the Java or Java EE perspective, click on the "Open Perspective" tab in the upper right, and then select "Java" or "Java EE":
 <p align="center">
 <img src="images/eclipseOpenPerspectiveMarkUp-Xu.png" alt="Open Perspective" width="30%"/>